Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Kontsevich--Zorich monodromy for genus two origamis

 symmetric to the origin.

-From theorem \ref{Thm:splitVHS} we know that in genus \(g=2\) the VHS over a Teichm\"uller curve splits over \(\mathbb{Q}\) into two direct summands of rankt two.
+From Theorem \ref{Thm:splitVHS} we know that in genus \(g=2\) the VHS over a Teichmüller curve splits over \(\mathbb{Q}\) into two direct summands of rank two.
 We can apply Oseledec's Theorem to each of the summands individually.
 The full set of Lyapunov exponents is the union of the Lyapunov exponents of the two summands.
-In \cite{Bouw2010DifferentialEA} Bouw and M\"oller computed the Lyapunov spectrum of a Teichm\"uller curve in genus \(g=2\).
+In \cite{Bouw2010DifferentialEA} Bouw and Möller computed the Lyapunov spectrum of a Teichmüller curve in genus \(g=2\).
 We want to state their result in the following Proposition: